adamgunderson/FireMonDemoTools/README.md

 FireMon environment.

 Usage:
-Edit settings below, set the device group to target, and if you want to populate historical usage.
+Edit settings in the script, set the device group to target, and if you want to populate historical usage.
 Will take a long time to run if doing several devices with historical usage.
 If not doing historical usage the hits will appear at the time the script was ran.
 When setting on a cronjob, pipe output to /dev/null to prevent system logs from filling up.